CACI No. 4002. “Gravely Disabled” Explained

 The term “gravely disabled” means that a person is presently unable to

-of [a mental health disorder/impairment by chronic alcoholism].
+a severe substance use disorder/impairment by chronic alcoholism].
 [The

 term “gravely disabled” does not include persons with intellectual